young-steveo/javascript-project-boilerplate/README.md

 javascript-project-boilerplate
 ==============================

-A sinple repo containing scaffolding for my javascript projects.
+A simple repo containing scaffolding for my javascript projects.